browserengineering/book/book/accessibility.md

     it.

-Moreover, accessibility derives from the same [principles](intro.md) that birthed the web: user control, multi-modal content, and interoperability.
+Moreover, accessibility derives from the same [principles](intro.md) that birthed the web: user control, multimodal content, and interoperability.
 These principles allowed the web to be accessible to all types of browsers and operating systems, and *these same principles* likewise make the web accessible to people of all types